ResidentMario/geoplot/README.md

 </div>

 ``geoplot`` is a high-level Python geospatial plotting library.
+It's an extension to `cartopy` and `matplotlib` which makes mapping easy: like `seaborn` for geospatial.
 It comes with the following features:

 * **High-level plotting API**: geoplot is cartographic plotting for the 90% of use cases.
 All of the standard-bearer maps that you’ve probably seen in your geography textbook are easily accessible.